- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 - 802.1x EAP messages are sent as dataframes

-- Must be configured to use the same eap type
+- Must be configured to use the same eap type- EAP-MD5

 - EAP-TLS